xiujunma/mmm-nest/README.md

 ## Authentication

-mmm-nest relies on the [homebridge-nest](https://github.com/chrisjshull/homebridge-nest) project for Google authentication.
+MMM-nest relies on the [homebridge-nest](https://github.com/chrisjshull/homebridge-nest) project for Google authentication.
 Follow its **"Using Google Accounts"** guide to obtain an `issueToken` URL and the associated `cookies` string:

 1. Open a browser session where you are signed into the Google account linked to your Nest devices.
 2. Use the developer tools Network tab to capture the `issueToken` endpoint call as described in the homebridge-nest documentation.